ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Padding:
-: When timestamp padding is required, implementations MUST pad the most significant bits (left-most) bits with zeros.
-An example is padding the most significant, left-most bits of a Unix timestamp with zeroes to fill out the 48 bit timestamp in UUIDv7.
-An alternative is to pad the most significant, left-most bits with the number of 32 bit Unix timestamp roll-overs after 2038-01-19.
+: When timestamp padding is required, implementations MUST pad the most significant bits (left-most) bits with data.
+An example for this padding data is to fill the most significant, left-most bits of a Unix timestamp with zeroes to complete the 48 bit timestamp in UUIDv7.
+An alternative approach for padding data is to fill the most significant, left-most bits with the number of 32 bit Unix timestamp roll-overs after 2038-01-19.

 Truncating:
 : When timestamps need to be truncated, the lower, least significant